antscher/Interface_satellite_com_XBee/README.md

 # ESP32 OV2640 Camera Image Transfer via XBee and Python

 This project enables you to capture JPEG images and sensor data from an ESP32 (with OV2640 camera and sensors) and transfer them to a PC via XBee wireless modules.
-A Python/Flask app provides a simple web interface for triggering captures and viewing sensor data.
+A Python/Flask app provides a simple web interface for triggering captures, sending custom uplink commands, and viewing sensor data.

 ---